tykiww/tykiww.github.io/_posts/2017-10-20-SLR-Plotly.md

 tags: [Simple, SLR, Simple Linear Regression, Regression, transofmation, plotly, interactive plots]
 ---

-As many of my friends were getting married, some had concerns on how they should choose a diamond.
-Most people don't really care, but I have realized that a ring can be quite the investment for the future.
-Just as a car and house have value and can be an additive investment, rings can have a similar quality.
-I guess I'm not in that boat, but a ring shopper would like to know if they are buying the best price per quality.
+Several of my friends are getting married and questions about rings have been thrown around.
+What kind of ring should I choose?
+Should I go for a diamond?
+How about Moissanite?
+Or, what's the whole point of even getting a ring in the first place?Most people don't really care, but I aire on the side that a ring can be a bit of equity that you can carry just in case something happens.
+In some ways, a car and house have value and can be an additive investment; rings have the potential to work the same way if you play it smart.
+I guess I'm not currently in that boat, but a ring shopper would like to know if they are buying the best price per quality.

 ![](https://randor.com/wp-content/uploads/2014/04/img-diamond-4Cs.jpg)

-There is an already imbedded dataset in R studio if you type in `data(diamonds)`.
+There is an already imbedded dataset in R studio if you run `data(diamonds)` in your command line.
 This dataset is rather large and can take some machines a long time to process chunks of information.

 If you want to try a smaller set, go to this [link](http://www.amstat.org/publications/jse/v9n2/4Cdata.txt).
 Load the data like this below.